wp-plugins/catablog/readme.txt

 * Please export your database to xml before upgrading, just incase.
 * Backup the catablog folder in your WordPress site's upload folder.

+Please remember that CataBlog is written, maintained, supported and documented by Zachary Segal.
+Please feel free to stop by and visit http://catablog.illproductions.com and http://illproductions.com for more information about CataBlog and Zachary anytime.

 == Installation ==

 1. Upload `catablog` to the `/wp-content/plugins/` directory